Today, let’s talk about growth hacking.

 The truth is that most managers and internet marketers possess the basic skills necessary to be a growth hacker.

 Myth #2: Spend money to make more money – A lot of internet marketers and marketing consultants teach this.
 Direct mail marketers and copywriters agree that before you can grow your own business, you have to be prepared to spend sizable amounts of money.

 Myth #3: Growth hacking is the same as marketing – On the surface, this might seem true.
-After all, acquiring customers and retaining existing ones is the #1 goal of every startup or digital company.
-However, there are some core differences you should be aware of.
+After all, acquiring customers and retaining existing ones is the #1 goal of every start-up or digital company.
+However, there are some core differences that you should be aware of.

 In his new book, Growth Hacker Marketing, Ryan Holiday explains that growth hacking is more of a mindset than a specific role.
 Ellis says that 10%-20% of marketers he’s met have this mindset.
 Further, Ryan says that many engineers and developers who don’t see themselves as marketers also have this mindset.
 See the difference?